CrowdStrike/falcon-scripts/bash/install/README.md

 Ensure the following API scopes are enabled:

 - **Sensor Download** [read]
+- **Installation Tokens** [read]
 - (optional) **Sensor update policies** [read]
   > Use this scope when configuring the `FALCON_SENSOR_UPDATE_POLICY_NAME` environment variable.
+- (optional) **Hosts** [write]
+  > Use this scope when configuring the `FALCON_REMOVE_HOST` environment variable for the uninstall script.

+> [!IMPORTANT]
+> Installation/provisioning tokens prevent unauthorized hosts from being accidentally or maliciously added to your customer ID (CID).
+> Its best practice to keep these tokens secure which is why the script will attempt to retrieve the token from the API if
+> they are required in your environment.

 ## Configuration